What distinguishes the Boston College School of Social Work? Watch video »

-Boston College School of Social Work (BCSSW) recently launched a new lab and a new center.
+Boston College School of Social Work (BCSSW) recently launched a lab and a center.
 The Immigrant Integration Lab, led by BCSSW faculty member Westy Egmont, is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
-The Center for Social Innovation, led by BCSSW faculty Marcie Pitt-Catsouphes and Stephanie Berzin, fosters effective, sustainable social innovations that enhance social justice.
+The Center for Social Innovation, led by BCSSW faculty Stephanie Berzin and Tiziana Dearing, fosters effective, sustainable social innovations that enhance social justice.

 Two BC Social Work centers, the National Resource Center for Participant-Directed Services, led by BCSSW faculty Kevin Mahoney, and the Center on Aging and Work, led by BCSSW faculty Marcie Pitt-Catsouphes, are part of the Boston College Institute on Aging, directed by BCSSW faculty James Lubben.
 Drs.
 Mahoney, Pitt-Catsouphes, and Lubben have been awarded multi-million dollars grants over the past years from private foundations and federal offices.
 The resources have been used to foster cutting-edge research and scholarship, sponsor MSW and PhD students, and disseminate evidence that informs public policy.

 Boston College was one of the first two universities to be designated as a Hartford Center of Excellence in Geriatric Social Work.
 The Hartford Center of Excellence, led by BCSSW faculty James Lubben, is committed to training future generations of social work practitioners and faculty, building bridges between academia and practitioners within the field, and providing leadership to utilize new research in shaping policy and practice.